Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White be on the court for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.
+Derrick White will hope to make a difference for the Boston Celtics at 8:30 PM on Thursday against the Miami Heat in the 2023 NBA Playoffs.

-Below we will look at White's stats and trends, helping you make good picks on prop bets.
+With prop bets available for White, let's look at some stats and trends to assist you in making good selections.

 Derrick White Prop Bets vs. the Heat